Landon Ling

-Landon Lloyd Ling (林家亮; born 8 October 1987) is a Canadian former professional footballer of Hong Kong origin.
-He played as a left-back or a left winger.
+Landon Lloyd Ling (林家亮; born 8 October 1987) is a Canadian former professional soccer player who played as a left-back or a left winger.
 He also works in Canada as a singer, songwriter and music producer under the name of "Landon L".

 Club career

 Ling began his football career at Vancouver with Whitecaps FC Prospects.
 In 2002, he attended the Blackburn Rovers youth academy.
 He later moved to the Czech Republic in 2006 where he signed a contract with Jablonec 97.
 He played two years in the Czech Republic before joining Hong Kong's Kitchee in the summer of 2008.

 Ling was a regular first-team player at Kitchee in the 2008–09 season.
 Head coach Julio César Moreno asserted that he was a vital player.

 He was selected for the Hong Kong League XI in 2009 where he participated in the Lunar New Year Cup with Sparta Prague, Suwon Samsung Bluewings, South China, and Pegasus.

 Ling was injured during 2009 pre-season training with Kitchee.
 He returned to Canada to work in music production.

 In November 2011, he returned to Kitchee after a long recovery.

 In the 2012–13 season, Ling was loaned to Southern where he contributed to the club's success.
 He scored a goal on his first appearance for the club, although he broke his right arm during a fall.

 In the 2013–14 season, he signed with Pegasus as a first-team player, starting as a left back.
 He continued with Pegasus in the 2014–15 season and was the runner-up at the end of the season.